Financial-Times/dotcom-reliability-kit/docs/contributing.md

 ### Generated files

-Before publishing npm packages we do generate TypeScript type declaration files (`.d.ts`) so that TypeScript-based project which use Reliability Kit will get correct type hinting.
+Before publishing npm packages we do generate TypeScript type declaration files (`.d.ts`) so that TypeScript-based projects which use Reliability Kit will get correct type hinting.

 If a release has caused issues with Type hinting or TypeScript-based projects compiling, then you can inspect the generated files by running the build command locally and viewing the `.d.ts` files in your editor: